Spanish footballer Jose Antonio Reyes dies in a car crash | DW | 01.06.2019

 The winger was due to play for his current club, Extremadura, tomorrow.
 His last match was a 1-0 win at Alcorcon on May 18.

-As a result of Reyes' passing, the Spanish football authorities suspended the last round of fixtures in the second division matches, which will now be played on Tuesday instead of Sunday.
+As a result of Reyes' passing, the Spanish football authorities suspended the last round of fixtures in the second division, which will now be played on Tuesday instead of Sunday.

 UEFA also announced there would be a minute's silence at tonight's Champions League final in Madrid between Liverpool and Tottenham Hotspur.